jaksonlin/pitest-gradle-plugin/README.md

 - Integration with Jacoco for code coverage analysis
 - Support for running tests in parallel
 - Support to run pitest for passed class only
+- Support to add additional required jars
+- Support to change pitest jar by specifying the directory
+- Support running pitest on not green test suite. for a test suite contains dozens of failure test classes, we can still evaluate the mutation score for the passed test classes.
+This is achieved by matching the test class name with the test cases in the Junit event hook, <ClassName>Test or Test<ClassName>, if the naming convetion is not of this format, you can specify the test cases for the test class in the `includedTestNGGroups` or `excludedTestNGGroups`

 ## Setup